Research integrity

 - clearly identify each instance of the alleged breach of the Code, indicating the place or places and date or dates on which the conduct in question occurred;

-- state the identity of the person engaged in the alleged research integrity breach and the research project or activity and the nature of the alleged breach under the Code; and
+- state the identity and relationship with La Trobe University of the person engaged in the alleged research integrity breach and the research project or activity and the nature of the alleged breach under the Code; and

 - identify and attach (in as much detail as possible) any supporting evidence